Financial-Times/treecreeper/RUNBOOK.md

 ## Second line troubleshooting

 No real repeatable patterns to report in here.
 Best adbice is to search the logs (see Monitoring section of this runbook).

+If there appears to be a specific bug with the app's behaviour, rather than som egeneral unhealthy state, always begin with the tests.
+This application's development is heavily driven by high integration test coverage.
+Try to replicate the exact error by adding/adjusting a test, then tackle the problem in the source code.